indrabasak/bouncycastle-fips-examples/README.md

 allows it to produce a cipher text which is the same length as the plain text.
 The most popular one is CS3. (_Example 10_) Encountered the following exception while testing: `javax.crypto.BadPaddingException: Error closing stream`

+#### Authenticated Modes

+Unlike basic modes, authenticated modes (GCM, CCM) provides a cryptographic checksum that can be used to help validate a decryption.

+These modes are also known as Authenticated Encryption with Associated Data (AEAD) modes since they provide ways to add extra clear text or associated data into the tag used for validation.

+- `GCMAuthModeEncryptionExample.java` contains examples of encrypting and decrypting in authenticated GCM (Galois/Counter Mode) mode.
+It is based on CTR (Counter) mode and has its own hashing function.

 ## Build